 ALL APPLICATIONS SHOULD CONFORM TO THE FORMAT/CONTENT PRESCRIBED in Attachment 2 - Application Checklist and Instructions.
-POINTS WILL BE DEDUCTED FROM APPLICATIONS WHICH DEVIATE FROM THE PRESCRIBED FORMAT.
+PENALTIES WILL BE APPLIED TO APPLICATIONS WHICH DEVIATE FROM THE PRESCRIBED FORMAT.

 It is the applicant's responsibility to ensure that all materials to be included in the application have been properly prepared and submitted.
-Applications must be submitted via the Grants Gateway by the date and time posted on the cover of this RFA.